yariplus/nodebb-plugin-minecraft-integration/README.md

 * Ping Graph - A graph showing the servers' recent ping times.
 (Last 30 pings)
 * TPS Graph - A graph showing the servers' recent Ticks per Second.
 (Last 30 pings, requires Bukkit)
-* MiniMap Widget - A widget that displays a Dynmap page inline with the widget container and expandable to full page size.
 * Donators List - Displays user avatars and related graphics in a list representing the players' total donations.
 * Store Items - Displays graphics for and links to items in the server store.
 (Buycraft etc..)
 * Daylight Cycle - Alters page colors based on the server time.
 (PlanetMinecraft.com uses a widget like this, requires RCON, and requires bukkit or 1.7+)